-For Modern European posh nosh there’s Graze and also The Ginger Pig, where you’re guaranteed locally sourced, seasonal food that’s expertly prepared and served.
+For Modern innovative menu’s there’s Market and also The Ginger Pig, where you’re guaranteed locally sourced, seasonal food that’s expertly prepared and served.
 Creativity and innovation is also in abundance at the award-winning gastro-pub The Foragers where, as the name suggests, foraged ingredients make a special appearance on the menu.

-For superb fresh fish and seafood head to The Little Fish Market to experience Duncan Ray’s skilful cooking, or try newcomer The Urchin, which opened in February 2015.
+For superb fresh fish and seafood head to The Little Fish Market to experience Duncan Ray’s skilful cooking, or try newcomer The Urchin, which opened in 2015 and very recently the Better Half which is tucked away near Hove seafront.
 For traditional fish and chips check out Bankers or Wolfies of Hove.